 Failure-to-yield auto and trucking-related roadway accidents are typical here in Maryland.
 Whether the incident takes place in a city intersection, along the beltway, or at a rural four-way stop, the consequences can range from minor injuries to sudden death for the occupants of one or more of the vehicles involved.
 At major intersections controlled by traffic lights, one motorist may be momentarily confused and turn in front of an oncoming vehicle without yielding; the resulting T-bone collision can cause a range of injuries from broken bones and ruptured internal organs to spinal damage and closed-head trauma.

-As Maryland automobile and commercial trucking accident attorneys, the professionals at Lebowitz & Mzhen, LLC, have the skills and legal know-how to help victims of roadway collisions recover damages from the responsible parties.
+As Maryland automobile and commercial trucking accident attorneys, the professionals at Lebowitz & Mzhen Personal Injury Lawyers, have the skills and legal know-how to help victims of roadway collisions recover damages from the responsible parties.
 Our team of experienced trial lawyers understands the causes and effects of failure-to-yield collisions here in Maryland.
 We begin every case preparation with a thorough and complete investigation followed by aggressive litigation.

 When it comes to safety on the road, Maryland’s traffic rules regarding right-of-way have been created to provide motorists with guidance for most any traffic situation where cars, trucks, buses, motorcycles, or pedestrians are present on the roadway.
 This includes right-of-way rules that indicate which driver should yield, as well as what is the proper sequence for entering into and passing through an intersection.
 While the rules are specific, from an overall safety standpoint it is also recommended that no driver ever automatically assume he or she has the right of way.
 That is to say, being “dead right” is hardly an enviable position in which to find oneself.